hygull/bibtex/README.md

         ]
     },
     "booklet": {
-        "description": "A work that is printed and bound, but without a named publisher or sponsoring institution",
+        "description": "A work that is printed and bound, but without a named publisher or sponsoring institution", "requiredFields": [
-        "required_fields": [
             "title"
         ],
-        "optional_fields": [
+        "optionalFields": [
             "author",
             "howpublished",
             "address",